 The precise size and type of affordable housing to be provided on individual sites will be determined through negotiation, guided by the Local Housing Needs Assessment, data from the housing needs register and local housing needs surveys.
-The Council will seek to achieve 25% of affordable housing as First Homes in compliance with national policy.
+This will include provision on appropriate sites for housing to meet specialist needs.
+The council will seek to achieve 25% of affordable housing as First Homes in compliance with national policy.
 Where this is secured the remaining 75% should be provided as 90% social rented and 10% shared ownership.
 In cases where it is agreed that First Homes will not be provided the mix should be 77% social rented and 23% shared ownership.